smithtp/hotterbetterprokaryotes/README.md

 These perform a new clean of the original summary and calculate the group means, E<sub>L</sub>, before producing the associated results figure.

+pathogens.R performs a subsequent categorisation of the microbial strains by whether they are pathogenic and if so, what their pathogen carries are - see manuscript methods for detais.

+Figure production:

+    Figure 2 produced by combining plot 1_Temp_Overlap_Plot_2.png (from Code/07_Final_analysis_temppref.R) with archaea_TempPref_weighted_axis_flip.png and bacteria_TempPref_weighted_axis_flip (from Code/08_temperature_figures.R)
+    Figure 3 produced by combining ES_plot.png and ES_plot_funct.png from Code/ES_figure.R
+    Figure 4 produced directly in Flux_vs_Growth.R
+    Figure 5 produced by combining the output figures and additional legends from Code/Q10_figure.R

 ## Citation